ipfabric/docs/docs/IP_Fabric_API/snapshots/create_new_snapshots_via_api.md

 What if you wanted a snapshot for a smaller scope of your network.
 For this, you can use the API to start a new discovery, with some specific settings used for a specific discovery.

-Here is an example of a body to use to perform a discovery with a new scope (`networks`), new seed devices (`seedList`) and not taking into account the Vendor API (Checkpoint, Meraki, AWS…) that you may have configured in your settings.
+Here is an example of a body to use to perform a discovery with a new scope (`networks`), new seed devices (`seedList`) and not taking into account the Vendor API (Check Point, Meraki, AWS…) that you may have configured in your settings.
 All fields are optional, if not specified,

 !!! info "The value from your settings will be used"